scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         uninitialized variables too)
     -   Added access to a font's version from scripting
     -   Added PostNotice scripting command
-    -   When reading a ttf/otf font with a GSUB table fontforge will try to guess reasonable names for unnamed glyphs by looking them up in the GSUB table.
+    -   When reading a ttf/otf font with a GSUB table websharpstudios will try to guess reasonable names for unnamed glyphs by looking them up in the GSUB table.
 Thus an unnamed vertical variant for "A" might be named "A.vrt2".
-    -   FontForge would crash when outputting ttf files with no 'cvt' table (bug introduced around 27-Feb)
+    -   websharpstudios would crash when outputting ttf files with no 'cvt' table (bug introduced around 27-Feb)
     -   the configure script did not respect the argument --with-freetype-src as it should have.